Published: 2026-06-01 โ€ข Updated: 2026-07-05

 The algorithm works by finding the distance between a new data point and all the training data points.
 It then selects the "K" number of points that are closest to the new point and makes a prediction based on them.

-• Step 1: Choose the number of neighbors (K).
+• Step 1: Choose the number of neighbors ($K$).

 • Step 2: Calculate the distance between the new point and all points in the dataset.